 Tips:

-- Key Responsibilities inform, and are informed by, various other aspects of a domain’s design.
+• Key Responsibilities inform and are informed by various other aspects of a domain’s design.
 Therefore, while describing those other aspects, you will often find things that need to be added or revised, in this section documenting Key Responsibilities.

 Customers and Deliverables

-Whom does this team (or role keeper) deliver value to, what specifically do they provide, and why?
+Who does this team (or role keeper) deliver value to, what specifically do they provide, and why?

-The purpose of work done by the delegatees is to provide value to their customers.
-Customers can include those who are paying money for the deliverables provided, or others from inside of the organization who are dependent on these deliverables to do their work.
+The purpose of the work done by the delegatees is to provide value to their customers.
+Customers can include those who are paying money for the deliverables provided, or others from inside the organization who are dependent on these deliverables to do their work.

 List the direct recipients of the value delivered by the team (or role keeper).
 In each case, describe the deliverables they receive with enough detail to clearly communicate what is being provided, and clarify the requirement that each deliverable is intended to fulfill.